Pseudohalogen: Examples of pseudohalogen molecules

-Pseudohalides
+Pseudohalide ions

 Pseudohalides form univalent anions which form binary acids with hydrogen and form insoluble salts with silver such as silver cyanide (AgCN), silver cyanate (AgOCN), silver fulminate (AgCNO), silver thiocyanate (AgSCN) and silver azide (AgN3).

 A common complex pseudohalide is a tetracarbonylcobaltate [Co(CO)4]−.
 The acid cobalt tetracarbonyl hydride HCo(CO)4 is in fact quite a strong acid, though its low solubility renders it not as strong as the true hydrogen halide.

 The behavior and chemical properties of the above pseudohalides are identical to that of the true halide ions.
 The presence of the internal multiple bonds does not appear to affect their chemical behavior.
 For example, they can form strong acids of the type HX (compare hydrogen chloride HCl to hydrogen tetracarbonylcobaltate HCo(CO)4), and they can react with metals M to form compounds like MX (compare sodium chloride NaCl to sodium azide NaN3).

-Nanoclusters of aluminium (often referred to as superatoms) are sometimes considered to be pseudohalides since they, too, behave chemically as halide ions, forming Al13I2− (analogous to triiodide I3−) and similar compounds.
-This is due to the effects of metallic bonding on small scales.
+In addition to cyanate and thiocyanate, a range of other chalcogen and pnictogen analogs have been prepared or studied theoretically.

+Pseudohalides as covalent ligands

+Many non-symmetric pseudohalides can bond covalently to give two isomeric products.
+For example, the conjugate acids of cyanate are cyanic acid (H–OCN) and isocyanic acid (H–NCO), which are tautomers of each other.
+The thiocyanate complexes [(NH3)5Co\-SCN](2+) and [(NH3)5Co\-NCS](2+) are linkage isomers of each other that are distinctly differently colored.

+Table of pseudohalogen groups

+Many pseudohalogens are known by specialized common names according to where they occur in a compound.
+The true halogen chlorine is listed for comparison.